DR0IDISTOXIC/dTerraBase/README.md

 > [!IMPORTANT]
 > If you intend to use any of the v2 heightmaps, ensure you interpolate the range; I'm not entirely sure why the heightmaps import perfectly fine in all my other software and own mask creation tool at a 0-1 range, but for Enfusion it turns them into a hellish landscape.
+> Alternatively, using `0.00225` as your height scale will provide the /best/ result based on the heightmap(s) provided; It is however recommended you leave this at default.

 ### Satmaps
 If you're looking to generate a satmap, using the materials from Enfusion or custom terrain materials; I recommend using [TilW's Seamless Satmap Tool](https://github.com/Til-Weimann/tilw-terrain-tools)